phihes/pici/docs/index.md

 - make the generation and evaluation of indicators reproducible
 - provide a repository of documented & evaluated indicators of innovation in online communities

-!!! info
 The toolbox is a result of the [Peer Innovation research project](https://www.peer-innovation.de/english/) by the [Chair of Innovation Economics](https://www.inno.tu-berlin.de/menue/chair_of_innovation_economics/) at [Technical University Berlin](https://www.tu.berlin/en/)  in collaboration with the [Institute for Ecological Economy Research (IÖW)](https://www.ioew.de/en/).
 It was financed by the [German Federal Ministry of Education and Research](https://www.bmbf.de/bmbf/en/).

 ## Installation